PiwikPRO/PPMS-PublicDocs/data_collection/mobile/Piwik_PRO_SDK_for_Android.md

 ### Dispatching

 Tracked events are stored temporarily on the queue and by default dispatched in batches every 3000 miliseconds (30 seconds).
-This behavior can be changed with following options:
+This behavior can be changed with the following options:
 * ``setDispatchInterval(0)`` - incoming events will be dispatched immediately
 * ``setDispatchInterval(-1)`` - incoming events will not be dispatched automatically.
 This lets you gain full control over dispatch process, by using manual dispatch, as in the example below.
 * A dispatchInterval (required) – dispatch interval time in ms.